kdeldycke/awesome-engineering-team-management/readme.md

 - [Awesome Product Management](https://github.com/dend/awesome-product-management) - A reference.
 All the missing pieces are found below.

-- [Principles for Great Product Managers](https://reeve.blog/blog/principles/) - A concise wrap-up of all dimensions a PM oprates along.

 - [Open Product Management](https://github.com/tron1991/open-product-management) - Resources, interviews, case studies, sample products & projects, communities, open source tools, free & paid services on product management, for technical people to learn the field.

 - [Things Many People Find Too Obvious To Have Told You Already](https://twitter.com/patio11/status/936615043126370306) - A set of heuristics on tech companies and the ecosystem they live in.

 - [The Heilmeier Catechism](https://www.darpa.mil/work-with-us/heilmeier-catechism) - A simple set of question which helped DARPA evaluates research programs to generate big rewards by taking big risks.

-- [Akin's Laws of Spacecraft Design](https://spacecraft.ssl.umd.edu/akins_laws.html) - Lots of wisdom about space program management.
+- [Akin's Laws of Spacecraft Design](https://web.archive.org/web/20250528080513/https://spacecraft.ssl.umd.edu/akins_laws.html) - Lots of wisdom about space program management.

 - [How to exit vim, the Product Manager way](https://github.com/hakluke/how-to-exit-vim/blob/master/README.md#the-product-manager-way) - A satire with a grain of truth, especially the comparison between the basic vs experienced level.